MASS CENTRAL RAIL TRAIL; NORWOTTUCK BRANCH

 Mass Central Rail Trail; Norwottuck Branch:

 Note; Right, a paved Spur Trail takes you alongside Damon Rd to the Route 9 traffic circle.
 Heading right leads to the Bridge Street BIKE LANE.
-If you follow the traffic circle left it will take you to a path over the CT River via the Bridge Street Bridge.
+If you follow the traffic circle left it will take you to a path over the CT River via the Bridge Street bridge.

-Crossing Damon Rd brings you to Elwell State Park after 0.7 miles.
-A Map Board is located here, along with a BIKE STATION and Porto-Potty.
+Crossing Damon Rd brings you to Elwell State Park

+here, along with a BIKE STATION and Porto-Potty.
 The trail crosses over

 the

-on an old railroad trestle that spans close a third of a mile.
+Connecticut River along an old railroad trestle that spans close a third of a mile.
 As you cross the

 bridge, you will see

-Continuing east from Cross Path Rd you'll
+from *Cross Path

 cross the historic